From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

-Nevertheless, the diversity of reporting scenarios calls for other ways to define the conversation scope.
-For instance, when users have intense arguments with each other, it may be more appropriate to filter by \textit{all messages within a specific time window}.
-In a busy Discord channel, where several conversations often run together without distinct threads, filtering by \textit{messages from selected participants} can be more effective.
-Finally, these methods only focus on the specific reported conversation, but disputes may span multiple places, such as moving from public channels to direct messages.
-In these settings, we might want to apply the aforementioned filters to all conversations between the involved users, not just the conversation where the report was initiated.
+\item When users have intense arguments with each other, it may be more appropriate to filter by \textit{all messages within a specific time window}.

+\item In a busy Discord channel, where several conversations often run together without distinct threads, filtering by \textit{messages from selected participants} can be more effective.

+\item These methods only focus on the specific reported conversation, but disputes may span multiple places, such as moving from public channels to direct messages.
+In these settings, we might want to apply the aforementioned filters to all conversations between the involved users, not just the conversation where the report was initiated. \end{itemize}